 The U.S. Department of Energy (DOE) Office of Indian Energy provides tribes and Alaska Natives with information on energy efficiency and energy technologies and project development through webinars and online curriculum.

-The series includes 11 webinars, all offered at no cost and scheduled at 11 a.m. to 1 p.m.
-Mountain Time (MT) the last Wednesday of each month, beginning in January and concluding in November.
+Register for upcoming webinars below or access past webinars.
+All webinars are offered at no cost and scheduled at 11 a.m. to 1 p.m.
+Mountain Time (MT) the last Wednesday of each month.

 |Date||Webinar Title and Description|

 Energy development is a powerful tool to help bring economic growth, jobs, and independence to tribal communities.
 As such, there is significant interest in pursuing energy development in Indian Country—but difficulty understanding energy jargon or energy concepts can be a barrier to getting started.
 This webinar will provide individuals with an introduction to energy and familiarize attendees with important concepts and terminology.
 Attendees will also learn about publicly available resources that can help build their energy knowledge base.

 It can be challenging to identify suitable tribal energy projects and decide how to initiate their development unless you have a general idea of the physical requirements (e.g., land), cost, and performance characteristics of various technologies.
 This webinar will provide attendees with tips and insights on how to perform simple, fast, and effective initial scoping of potential projects.
 Attendees will learn how to answer questions such as: How much energy can this project make?
 Approximately how much land will this project require?
 What will be the approximate capital and operating costs?
 They will also walk away with an overview of the tools available to assist in answering those questions.

 Among the benefits of energy project development to tribal communities are the jobs and economic development that come with local investment.
 This webinar will share tools and methods tribes can use to estimate the jobs and broader economic benefits of energy projects.
 The webinar will also feature case studies from tribes that have successfully created jobs and economic development through energy development.